bparanj/crystal/electronics/outline.md

 Draw a basic Bode plot.
 List four characteristics of an ideal op amp.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

 This module introduces the student to the PN junction and i application in modern electronic circuits.
 Semiconductor diodes and configurations such as half wave and full wave rectifiers are presented using both theoretical and practical examples which are reinforced by laboratory experiments.
 Other diodes such as Zener, Varactor, and Light Emitting Diodes (LEDs) are also introduced in this module.

 Learning Outcomes: